Ashishrawat03/tic-tac-toe/README.md

-This was my first project which i made to practice Javascript
+This was my first project which i made to practice Javascript also used the GSAP for animations